Ave Maria University

 “[Do] the writing minor if you want to learn how to think better. . . .
 The best way to know something is to write about it; you have to structure your thinking in sentence units, in word choices, and the connectives between your ideas.”

-—Dr. Gavin Hurley, Director of the Writing Program and Assistant Professor of Composition at AMU
+—Dr. Gavin Hurley, Director of the Writing Program and Associate Professor of Communications and Literature at AMU

 The purpose of this new program is to elevate the clarity and power of the students’ written communication, forming them in the arts of composition, rhetoric, language, poetics, and narration.
 Those doing the writing minor are also able to apply the skills learned in the classroom to online publications of their own, aiding the creation of a strong portfolio by the time they graduate.